The-True-Hooha/semiconductors_/README.md

 <img src="https://r2cdn.perplexity.ai/pplx-full-logo-primary-dark%402x.png" class="logo" width="120"/>

+# Semiconductors

+PSA: I created this repo to serve as learning point for those interested about semiconductors, willing to pursue a career.

+Resources:
+-
+- List of global semiconductor startups

+- Roadmap to get your fairly started

-# Global Directory of Semiconductor Startups by Country
+## Global Directory of Semiconductor Startups by Country

 ## North America